mysterioustrousers/MYSForms/README.md

 A form is an `MYSFormViewController` with an array of `MYSFormElement` subclass objects.
 Each `MYSFormElement` subclass represents a different type of form element like a header, descriptive text, a text field, a text view, a picker, a toggle button, an image picker, etc.

-MYSForms comes with a large selection of `MSYFormElement` subclasses that are ready to use, but you can also create your own or further subclass what's already available to tweak their appearance and behavior.
+MYSForms comes with a large selection of `MYSFormElement` subclasses that are ready to use, but you can also create your own or further subclass what's already available to tweak their appearance and behavior.

 #### Validations

 Validations are objects you can add to form elements that will make sure the values of those elements are valid.
 If they are not valid, it will display a validation error automatically next to that form element explaining the problem so the user can fix it.
-MSYForms comes with some standard validation classes like making sure a value is not blank or making sure a value conforms to a certain format.
+MYSForms comes with some standard validation classes like making sure a value is not blank or making sure a value conforms to a certain format.
 Validation objects are subclasses of `MYSFormValidation`.

 #### Value Transformers